aws-samples/aws-deeplens-worker-safety-project/README.md

 * Click Next

 4. Leave the default values for Configure Options screen and click Next
-5. Under Set permissions, uncheck all the four checkboxes.
-NOTE: This step would allow us to make objects in your S3 bucket public.
-We are doing this to reduce a few steps in the module, but you should not do that for production workloads.
-Instead we recommended to use S3 Pre-Signed URLs to give time limited access to objects in S3.
-6. Click Next, and click Create bucket.
+5. Click Next, and click Create bucket.

 ### Create a cloud Lambda function